Burlington Bees

 The Burlington Bees are a collegiate summer baseball team of the Prospect League.
 They are located in Burlington, Iowa, and have played their home games at Community Field since 1947.
 Founded in 1889, the Bees played in Minor League Baseball's Midwest League from 1962 to 2020.
 With Major League Baseball's reorganization of the minor leagues after the 2020 season, Burlington was not selected to continue in affiliated baseball.

 The team was first known as the "Bees" from 1924 to 1932 and again from 1954 to 1981.
 The Bees nickname was revived for the 1993 season and remains to this day.

 Baseball Hall of Fame inductees Billy Williams, Paul Molitor and Larry Walker played for Burlington.

-The Bees play in the Prospect League's Western Conference – Northwest Division along with the Clinton LumberKings, Illinois Valley Pistol Shrimp, and Quincy Doggy Paddlers.
+The Bees play in the Prospect League's Western Conference – Northwest Division along with the Clinton LumberKings, Illinois Valley Pistol Shrimp, Normal CornBelters, and Quincy Doggy Paddlers.